rafael-santiago/tulip/doc/MANUAL.md

 question mark.
 Then, we have ``6?``, ``5?``, ``4?``, ``3?``, ``2?`` and ``1?`` as possible abstractions.

-In the previous code we can see a "note" which acts as a ``string jump`` (in terms of code), we use a string jump to indicate to the ``Tulip`` where we want to put the next separator that complements this "jump".
+In the previous code we can see a "note" which acts as a ``string jump`` (in terms of code), we use a string jump to indicate to the ``Tulip`` where (which string) we want to put the next separator that complements this "jump".
 A jump is denoted by ``<string-number>:<separator>``.
 It is possible to do things like ``3:~``, ``2:p``, etc.

 When there are pull-offs, hammer-ons or any single technique done using intervals and chords is important to build up